mzjaworski/threadpool/README.md

 - cameron314/concurrentqueue
 - Naios/function2

-concurrentqueue is used internally for a thread safe enqueueing and dequeueing.
+The concurrentqueue is used internally for thread safe enqueueing and dequeueing.

-function2 introduces fu2::unique_function, it allows us to hold move only types where as std::function requires the target to be CopyConstructible.
+While function2 introduces fu2::unique_function, it allows us to holds move-only types whereas std::function requires the target to be CopyConstructible.
 This in turn allows this threadpool to omit lots of possibly costly copy operations.